“Privacy is Freedom”, SlickVPN exclaims on their website.

 The logged-in version also has separate credential logins that you have to know.

 SlickVPN lists their address on their page at all times.
 They’re in an office in Greenville, South Carolina in the United States.
 Although the company was founded in 2011, we can clearly see there’s still a lot of growing left to do.

 They are an American company as previously mentioned.
-So this means they are under the 5-eyes alliance at the moment.
+So this means they are under the Five Eyes alliance at the moment.

 As previously stated they do have a Warrant Canary page setup to ward away any doubt of their security.

 Overall SlickVPN provides a standard list of features and not a whole lot more.

 It’s secure, and you can probably access Netflix.
 But outside of items that you already expect from a paid VPN, there were lots of both ups and downs.